Klingon language: Use in other media

 With the digital-only release of Star Trek: Discovery in 2017, streaming service Netflix announced it would provide Klingon subtitles for the entire first season, translated by Klingon language expert Lieven L. Litaer.
-They can be enabled like any other language provided by the streaming service, and are shown as the phonetic pronunciation rather than Klingon script.
+They can be enabled like any other language provided by the streaming service, and are shown using romanized transliteration rather than Klingon script.

-In 2017, a version of “The Gummy Bear Song” was uploaded to YouTube, fully translated to the Klingon language.
-Its title, “”, translates to English as “I am a sabre bear that is chewy.”
-The version was released to iTunes in 2018.

 In 2020 the German artist Hans Solo (Äi-Tiem) released an EP NuqneH, whose 5 tracks are completely rapped in Klingon language.